Lisaag/github-finder/README.md

-app to learn basics of react
+app to learn basics of react using tailwindCSS with DaisyUI, Github API etc

 https://www.udemy.com/course/react-front-to-back-2022/